billzorn/mtgencode/README.md

 Mana costs are specially encoded between braces {}.
 I use the unary counter to encode the colorless part, and then special two-character symbols for everything else.
 So, {3}{W}{W} becomes {^^^WWWW}, {U/B}{U/B} becomes {UBUB}, and {X}{X}{X} becomes {XXXXXX}.
 The details are controlled in lib/utils.py, and handled with the Manacost and Manatext objects in lib/manalib.py.

 The name of the card becomes @ in the text.
 I try to handle all the stupid special cases correctly.
-For example, Crovax the Cursed is referred to in his text box as simply 'Crovax.'
+For example, Crovax the Cursed is referred to in his text box as simply 'Crovax'.
 Yuch.

 The names of counters are similarly replaced with %, and then a speial line of text is added to tell what kind of counter % refers to.
 Fun fact: there's more than a hundred different kinds used in real cards.

 Several ambiguous words are resolved.
-Most directly, the word 'counter' as in 'counter target spell' is replaced with 'uncast.'
+Most directly, the word 'counter' as in 'counter target spell' is replaced with 'uncast'.
 This should prevent confusion with +&^/+&^ counters and % counters.

 I also reformat cards that choose between multiple things by removing the choice clause itself and instead having a delimited list of options prefixed by a number.
 If you could choose different numbers of things (one or both, one or more - turns out the latter is valid in all existing cases) then the number is 0, otherwise it's however many things you'd get to choose.
 So, 'choose one -\= effect x\= effect y' (the \ is a newline) becomes [&^ = effect x = effect y].